RareSkills/blog/smart-contract-security/smart-contract-security.md

 ## Upgrade bugs related to proxies

 We can't do justice to this topic in a single section.
-Most upgrade bugs can be generally avoided by using the hardhat plugin from Openzeppelin and reading about what issues it protects against. ([https://docs.openzeppelin.com/upgrades-plugins/1.x/](https://docs.openzeppelin.com/upgrades-plugins/1.x/)).
+Most upgrade bugs can be generally avoided by using the hardhat plugin from OpenZeppelin and reading about what issues it protects against. ([https://docs.openzeppelin.com/upgrades-plugins/1.x/](https://docs.openzeppelin.com/upgrades-plugins/1.x/)).

 As a quick summary, here are issues related to smart contract upgrades: